-- Use telehealth when needed, particularly during times of high community transmission.
-This includes taking into consideration local transmission rates, recognizing and taking steps to address the inequities in internet connectivity and devices as well as digital fluency, and engaging in shared decision-making with families/caregivers and CYSHCN to support appropriate delivery of care via telehealth within the medical home model.
-Collaborate with visiting and private duty home care personnel for assessments through telehealth, including weights, vital signs, physical examination findings, and home assessments.
+- Use telehealth when needed, particularly during times of high community transmission of COVID-19 or other respiratory viruses such as influenza and respiratory syncytial virus.
+Recognize and take steps to address inequities in internet connectivity and devices as well as digital fluency, and engage in shared decision making with families/caregivers and CYSHCN to support appropriate delivery of care via telehealth within the medical home model.
+Collaborate with visiting and private duty home care personnel for assessments through telehealth, including weights, vital signs, physical examination findings and home assessments.
 Provide equal access to translation services, including non-English languages and American Sign Language.
-AAP interim guidance on necessary use of telehealth during the COVID-19 pandemic is available here.
-The 2021 AAP Policy on telehealth is available here.
+See AAP policy on telehealth care.

 - Use home-based laboratory draws and diagnostic imaging whenever possible.

 - In certain situations, health care providers may consider the need for pre-exposure prophylaxis in immunocompromised pediatric patients or those who may have contraindications for vaccination.
-See AAP interim guidance on Management Strategies for Children and Adolescents with Mild to Moderate COVID-19 for more information about pre-exposure prophylaxis.
+More information is available in the AAP interim guidance on Management Strategies for Children and Adolescents with Mild to Moderate COVID-19.

 - Schedule interdisciplinary care planning and health maintenance visits, utilizing telehealth when needed and/or to facilitate team-based interdisciplinary care.
 Depending on the needs of individual patients, multiple visits may be necessary to:

 - Counsel about SARS-CoV-2 and multi-layer risk reduction (eg, 3 C’s, PPE, hand hygiene, surface cleaning, screening) – see respective sections for details, and needed accommodations in health care, education, child care and community life.
 Use Shared Decision Making framework for difficult decisions.